-That is, typical {\em atomic time intervals} (``clocks'') and {\em atomic distances} (``rods'') are {\em regulated by the scalar field's ground state} $|\phi_{o ew}|$ and, if the hypothesis $|\phi_{o ew}|=\chi |\phi_{o gr}|$ is correct, by the ground state of the gravitational scalar field.\footnote{Cf. fn. (\ref{fn SI}); of course the calculation of the spectral lines of $^{133}$Caesium is more involved, but the dependence on electron mass remains.} That is of great importance for the value of Weylian scalar curvature after scale symmetry breaking.
+That is, typical {\em atomic time intervals} (``clocks'') and {\em atomic distances} (``rods'') are {\em regulated by the ew scalar field's ground state} $|h_o|$.
+If the discussion of section 5.3 hits the point, it is linked to the ground state of the gravitational scalar field and thus to Weyl geometric scalar curvature.
+Under the assumptions of section 5.3, a definition of units for central physical magnitudes like in the new SI rules establishes a measurement system in which {\em the value of $|h|$ is set to a constant by convention}, If it is evaluated in the framework of iWOD gravity (and presupposing the correctness of the laws linking measurement procedures to natural constants on which the SI regulations are based), that corresponds to fixing Einstein gauge for actual measurements.\footnote{Cf. fn. (\ref{fn SI}).
+Although the calculation of the spectral lines of $^{133}$Caesium is more involved, the dependence on electron mass remains.}

-The scaling condition (\ref{constant R}) and (\ref{Rydberg constant II}) give a surprising justification to an ad hoc assumption introduced by Weyl during his 1918 discussion with Einstein.
+In the end, the scaling condition of Einstein gauge (= Weyl gauge) and (\ref{Rydberg constant II}) give a surprising justification for an ad hoc assumption introduced by Weyl during his 1918 discussion with Einstein.
 Weyl conjectured that atomic spectra, and with them rods and clocks, adjust to the ``radius of the curvature of the world'' \cite[309]{Weyl:STM}.
 In his view, natural length units are chosen in such a way that scalar curvature is scaled to a constant, the defining condition of what we call {\em Weyl gauge}.
 In the fourth edition of {\em Raum - Zeit - Materie} (translated into English by H.L.
-Brose) he wrote: \begin{quote} In the same way, obviously, the length of a measuring rod is determined by adjustment; for it would be impossible to give to {\bf this} rod at {\bf this} point of the field any length, say two or three times as great as the one that it now has, in the way that I can prescribe its direction arbitrarily.
+Brose) he wrote: \begin{quote} In the same way, obviously, the length of a measuring rod is determined by adjustment; for it would be impossible to give to {\em this} rod at {\em this} point of the field any length, say two or three times as great as the one that it now has, in the way that I can prescribe its direction arbitrarily.
 The world-curvature makes it theoretically possible to determine a length by adjustment.
 In consequence of this constitution the rod assumes a length which has such and such a value in relation to the radius of curvature of the world. \cite[308f.]{Weyl:STM} \end{quote}